Cooking on a wood stove is simple, however, it requires patience. It may not be as fast as your gas-powered cookers or electric cookers.

 Start A Fire In The Firebox

 There is no difference between starting a fire in a wood stove and a firebox.
-You will need small pieces of dry wood with diameters no more than 4 inches.
+You will need small pieces of dry wood with diameters no more than four inches.

-Gather dry leaves or old newspapers, or fire starters.
+Gather dry leaves, old newspapers, or fire starters.
 Put what you found inside the firebox and then ignite using a match stick.
 Add the small pieces of wood.

 Build Up Your Fire Hot And Let The Wood Burn Down To Coals.

 Build up the fire by adding more larger pieces of wood.
 Larger wood pieces form big coals that last longer.

 So, you need to burn many of them and ensure they all burn to red-hot coals before proceeding to the next step.